 - identify the first event that triggers a TBAR from that fund (for example, the first time a retirement phase pension commences in this fund on or after 1 July 2017, or the presence of a pre-existing pension);

 - work out all fund members’ Total Superannuation Balances (see explanation below) at the 30 June prior to the event (or 30 June 2017 if the trigger is the existence of a pre-existing retirement phase pension); and

 - if every member has a Total Superannuation Balance of less than $1 million at that time, the fund is an annual reporter.

 Quarterly reporter: All other super funds are quarterly reporters.
-(For more information on quarterly and annual reporters, see SuperGuide article Compliance alert!
-85% of SMSFs exempt from quarterly event-based reporting.)
+(For more information on quarterly and annual reporters, see SuperGuide article TBAR – Transfer balance account reporting for SMSFs.)

 Note: Broadly speaking, an individual’s Total Superannuation Balance is the total amount they have in superannuation across all their funds – not just their SMSF.
-(For more information on Total Superannuation Balance, see SuperGuide article Total Superannuation Balance: 7 reasons why your TSB matters.)
+(For more information on Total Superannuation Balance, see SuperGuide article What is included in my Total Superannuation Balance, and when does it apply?.)

 How the TBAR operates: 4 examples